eshun/Luckysheet/docs/guide/FAQ.md

 ## The toolbar icon is on the loading stage all the time.

-**<span style="font-size:20px;">A</span>**: The luckysheet use iconfont icon in this project, if any icon cannot be loaded ,plz check your iconfont.css. we are so sorry that we did not describe it clearly in the old version documents.
+**<span style="font-size:20px;">A</span>**: The sheet use iconfont icon in this project, if any icon cannot be loaded ,plz check your iconfont.css. we are so sorry that we did not describe it clearly in the old version documents.

 Now the documents have been updated.[official documents](/guide/#steps-for-usage)